lupyuen/lupyuen.github.io/src/lisp.md

 From the [uLisp Website](http://www.ulisp.com)...

-> uLisp® is a version of the Lisp programming language specifically designed to run on microcontrollers with a limited amount of RAM, from the Arduino Uno based on the ATmega328 up to the Teensy 4.0/4.1.
+> uLisp® is a version of the Lisp programming language specifically designed to run on __microcontrollers with a limited amount of RAM__, from the Arduino Uno based on the ATmega328 up to the Teensy 4.0/4.1.
 You can use exactly the same uLisp program, irrespective of the platform.

-> Because uLisp is an interpreter you can type commands in, and see the effect immediately, without having to compile and upload your program.
-This makes it an ideal environment for learning to program, or for setting up simple electronic devices.
+> Because __uLisp is an interpreter__ you can type commands in, and see the effect immediately, without having to compile and upload your program.
+This makes it an ideal environment for __learning to program__, or for setting up simple electronic devices.

 _Why is uLisp special?_